 - Shareholder Litigation

-- Argued before the United States Court of Appeals for the Fifth Circuit, defending client against charges of healthcare fraud
+- Argued before the United States Court of Appeals for the Fifth Circuit, defending one client against charges of healthcare fraud.

 - Obtained two full jury verdicts for defendants in RICO trials

 - Obtained dismissals of three class action lawsuits in Arkansas

 - Led multiple internal investigations for various industries including energy, construction, private equity, and alcohol distribution

 - Obtained dismissal of class action for National Motor Club of America, Inc., after the company was sued for violations of federal law in federal district court in Arizona